baarbod/tofmodel/README.md

 Please see my other repository "tofinv" for using the pipeline.

-The inverse module here will probably be removed as features are ported to tofinv, and in the future this will be where the forward model implementation is kept.
+The inverse module here will probably be removed as features are ported to tofinv, and in the future this will just be where the forward model implementation is kept.